3DHubs/Ranch/README.md

 ## In which addressing has never been done before
 Luckily, we're not the first people to have faced this problem.
 [Plenty][commerceguys] [of][i18n] [people][libpostal] have attempted to tackle
 the problem of addressing, and plenty have succeeded!
-So no, ranch isn't reinventing the wheel entirely.
+So no, Ranch isn't reinventing the wheel entirely.
 Instead, we're working with Google's excellent i18n dataset: downloading it, parsing it, outputting data.

 ## In which I have to do everything myself
 Ranch is built as an object to store your address data in.
-So instead of having you access a bunch of stuff and doing checks yourself, ranch allows you to enter address field data and poll for whatever the next set of fields is to fill in.
+So instead of having you access a bunch of stuff and doing checks yourself, Ranch allows you to enter address field data and poll for whatever the next set of fields is to fill in.